gingerdeer/gingerdeer.github.io/serious.md

   * Wrote a "trending posts" algorithm for a media site (client project), in Ruby.
   * Worked on citizen portal code maintenance and legacy improvements + cloud transformation for the City of Helsinki.
 In totally-not-legacy Java.
   * Worked on many security improvements, both found new vulnerabilities and fixed already known ones
-* Soon, I "got bored" being just a coder and wanted something that required people work too, ended up doing DevRel
+* But, I got bored being just a coder and wanted something that required people work too, ended up doing DevRel
 * As a DevRel dude on Topcoder, I
   * Worked on 5G and Edge computing APIs provided by a client.
 I was "the first dev" getting my hands dirty and writing POC projects in preparation for Topcoder contests on these APIs.
   * Wrote an edge-enabled web page or two on Heroku that proved the API was ready for use in our contests.
   * Helped organize contests and provided support to developers during the contests as the communication interface between the coders, our internal parties, and the client.
 * Transitioned to Community Manager
+  * Wrote some recaps for [TCO21](https://www.topcoder.com/blog/?s=TCO21&so=&o=)
   * Took over the new Rapid Development match (RDM) contest format that had been trialed before, and formalized it into a regular contest
   * "Reverse engineered" building matches and automated testers from existing code repos, since none of the people who had written them before were available
   * Trialed a new mathematical Puzzle challenge format, and managed 7 successful competitions before they were cancelled due to budget cuts